msncakma/WardenIPS/README.md

 - Real-time prevention, not just log collection.
 - Linux-native enforcement with ipset, iptables, and IPv6 support.
 - Built-in blocklist protection powered by AbuseIPDB curated threat data.
+- ASN-based threat detection with autonomous weekly GeoLite2 updates.
 - Live operational dashboard with continuously updating metrics and event visibility.
-- Privacy-aware design: sensitive IP data is stored as salted hashes.
+- Privacy-aware design: no sensitive IP hashing, direct ASN enrichment.
 - Plugin-based detection model for SSH, Minecraft, and Nginx workloads.
 - Burst and flood detection for fast bot and scanner containment.
 - Optional Telegram, Discord, AbuseIPDB, Redis, and Docker integrations.

 ## Transparency

-WardenIPS v0.2.2 is feature-complete for its intended scope, but it is not pretending to be more mature than it is.
+WardenIPS v0.2.3 is feature-complete for its intended scope, with professional CLI tooling and robust error handling.

-- Current state: **v0.2.2** — active development with all major subsystems implemented.
+- Current state: **v0.2.3** — active development with all major subsystems implemented and polished.
 - Testing state: core flows are implemented and functional, broad production validation is ongoing.
 - Deployment advice: use in labs, staging, or controlled production pilots first.
 - Operational reality: misconfigured whitelists or aggressive thresholds can still block legitimate traffic.